seegg/Utilities/README.md

 # A collection of utilities, custom hooks, and general React/React-Native components

-A more comprehensive description of everything does is available in each of the directories.
+A more comprehensive description of what everything does is available in each of the directories.